Our history

 1939

-After 1939, Danila Pascu became the pastor of the Cleveland church (1939-1975) whose motto for ministry was "If you want, you too can be a man of God".
-Inspired by Daniel 11:32.
-In his 36 years of ministry, Pastor Danila Pascu, was the founder of the Romanian Radio Hour, spreading the Word of the Gospel for 35 years through the radio station WGAR, 1480 KC.In the church, King Michael I and Dumitru Cornielescu were guests of honor.
-Together with Senator Frank Laushe and Congressman Michael Feighan, Pastor Danila Pascu, succeeded in introducing a clause in the immigration law which provided that "the integration of families should be a priority", a law which later in 1965 was voted by Congress and then signed by President Lyndon B. Of major importance was the Messiah Choir, with musician George O. Poinar as conductor, and the Cleveland Romanian Garden at CWR University, where Pastor Danala Pascu was the founder.
+In that same year, Danila Pascu became the pastor of our church (1939-1975), whose motto for ministry was “If you want, you, too, can be a man of God,” as inspired by Daniel 11:32.
+In his 36 years of ministry, Pastor Pascu founded the Romanian Radio Hour, spreading the Word of the Gospel for 35 years through the radio station WGAR, 1480 KC.
+During that time, King Michael I and biblical translator Dumitru Cornilescu were guests of honor in our church.
+Together with Senator Frank Laushe and Congressman Michael Feighan, Pastor Pascu also succeeded in introducing national immigration legislation that provided that “the integration of families should be a priority.”
+In 1965, the legislation was approved by Congress and then signed into law by President Lyndon B. Johnson.
+Another important event of this period was the visit of the Messiah Choir with musician George O. Poinar.
+Finally, Pastor Pascu founded the Cleveland Romanian Garden at Case Western Reserve University.

 Dănilă Pascu (1939- 1975)